HOGENT-Web/csharp/chapters/07/slides/presentation.md

 Read the readme of the following repository to integrate with Blazor:
 - <a target="_blank" href="https://github.com/hakenr/BlazorGrpcWebCodeFirst">Blazor gRPC Web Code First</a>

+All gRPC examples can be found in the following repository: <a target="_blank" href="https://aka.ms/grpcexamples">gRPC examples</a>
 ---
 name: odata
 class: dark middle